 1. Buy Hopper Tickets for Disney World

 Before you can hop parks, you need a valid theme park ticket or an annual pass with Park Hopper benefits.
 Standard tickets don’t come with hopper admissions.
-You’ll also need a park reservation for the first park you intend to visit each day — without a park pass reservation, you can’t visit the parks.
+If your park ticket also requires you to make Park Pass theme park reservations, you’ll need a reservation for the first park you intend to visit each day — reservations aren’t required for the second park.

 2. Enter the First Park